There are few farmers around Braidwood with access to reliable stock water at the moment, with the drought intensifying in the region.

 "There are four things that impact evaporation rates, temperature, humidity, wind and surface area," Mr Royds said.

-He said they'd measured the temperature of their dams and found the water was 15 degrees at deeper levels and 28 degrees on the surface, in the weirs the temperature was 18 degrees the whole way through.
+He said they had measured the temperature of their dams and found the water was 15 degrees at deeper levels and 28 degrees on the surface, in the weirs the temperature was 18 degrees the whole way through.

 "If we can have it 10 degrees cooler than a farm dam on the same day, you have exponentially less evaporation," Mr Royds said.

-He said growing reeds in the weirs increased the humidity levels, while planting trees around them reduced wind, both helping to decrease evaporation, even with evapotranspiration from the plants.
+He said growing reeds in the weirs increased the humidity levels, while planting trees around them reduced wind, both helping to decrease evaporation.

 But it was surface area, Mr Royds said, that played the biggest role.